Did California Open (Another) Floodgate for Breach Litigation?

-Antony (Tony) Kim is Global Co-chair of Orrick's internationally recognized Cyber, Privacy & Data Innovation practice, which pursues "an aggressive yet practical approach" to data protection and innovation that "meets the needs of both in-house counsel and tech-savvy business clients."
+Antony (Tony) Kim is a partner in Orrick's internationally recognized Cyber, Privacy & Data Innovation practice, which pursues "an aggressive yet practical approach" to data protection and innovation that "meets the needs of both in-house counsel and tech-savvy business clients."

-Before joining Orrick, Tony was a member of the antitrust litigation practice group at White & Case LLP in Washington D.C.
-Prior to law school, he worked in Philadelphia as an investment consultant for corporate defined benefit and defined contribution plans.
+Before joining Orrick, Tony was a member of the litigation practice at White & Case LLP in Washington D.C.
+Prior to law school, he worked in Philadelphia at Towers Perrin, as an investment consultant for corporate defined benefit and defined contribution plans.